randomnessYTOGboiiii/Pesterchum-Discord-Theme/PeruseMyTextPerhaps.md

 1. Download the installer [here](https://github.com/BetterDiscord/Installer/releases/latest)  and open it.
 2. Agree to the license.
 3. Select "Install BetterDiscord" from the list of options.
-4. Choose your current discord build.
+4. Choose your current Discord build.
-5. Click the "Install" button, and discord should restart with BetterDiscord installed.
+5. Click the "Install" button, and Discord should restart with BetterDiscord installed.

 Then, an additional hoop must be jumped through.
 But only one.